-Washington has already spent 60% of $200 million budgeted to fight coronavirus; special legislative session likely
+Washington has already spent 60% of $200 million budgeted to fight coronavirus; 84 million PPEs on order

 Those items include masks, biohazard waste bags, ventilators, stethoscopes and hand sanitizer, Wiesman said in a separate briefing Tuesday afternoon.

-Wiesman added, however, “that demand currently exceeds available supply.”
+The health secretary added, however, “that demand currently exceeds available supply.”

-Wiesman said officials have “31.6 million N95 masks on order, and 33 million surgical masks, on order as well.”
+Officials have “31.6 million N95 masks on order, and 33 million surgical masks, on order as well,” said Wiesman.

 But, “Some supplies, like gowns and gloves, are harder to come by,” he added.